In February 2008, 14-year-old Brandon McInerney and 15-year-old Lawrence King sat a row apart in 8th grade English.

 Why?
 The question remains without a full answer.Lawrence King and Brandon McInerney (family handout/Ventura County Star)

 Could the murder have been motivated by a schoolyard crush, one boy's frustrated attraction to another?
 Was it pure bullying, carried to the extreme?
 And, when the school allowed King to dress in women's clothing and wear make-up, did it lead to a blurring of the line between the bully and the bullied?

 Three years later, McInerney, 17, was tried as an adult for first-degree murder and a hate crime.
 The prosecution argued he was a white supremacist who hated homosexuals and that he killed King because King was gay.
 If convicted, he could spend the rest of his life in prison.

 Would a jury convict a boy — who at the time of the shooting was barely 14 — of first-degree murder and a hate crime?
 Or would they "blame the victim" for somehow, to some extent, inciting his own death?

-Watch this story on an 20/20″, check out the preview below and click here for more on this story.
+Check out the preview below and click here for more on this story.